hofstadter-io/hof/README.md

 Flags:
   -h, --help             help for hof
-  -p, --package string   the Cue package context to use during execution -q, --quiet            turn off output and assume defaults at prompts -v, --verbosity int    set the verbosity of output
+      --inject-env       inject all ENV VARs as default tag vars -p, --package string   the Cue package context to use during execution -q, --quiet            turn off output and assume defaults at prompts -t, --tags strings     @tags() to be injected into CUE code -v, --verbosity int    set the verbosity of output

 Use "hof [command] --help / -h" for more information about a command.